moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 * [Executive Summary](https://docs.google.com/document/d/1WMBmCeM6PwVPsggIM2Dy5TIeEWxdwBd4wLtMpG3FaLs/edit)
 * This initiative was designed to engage our community, stimulate innovation, and showcase creativity within our field, marking a significant milestone in our commitment to fostering talent and recognizing outstanding contributions.
-* Participants submitted a 2.5-minute video pitch, promoting their proof of concept and jury members chose the best ones.
+* Participants submitted a 2.5-minute video pitch, promoting their proof of concept, and a proof of concept.
+* A jury of GitLab team members selected the top pitches.
 * Fulfillment Partner to run this competition was [DevPost](http://gitlab.devpost.com)
 * Winners were announced during an Innovation Pitch Competition Finale live stream on [YouTube](https://www.youtube.com/watch?v=b62uClk-wN4)
 * Some selected contributions can receive follow up investment post events (ref: [Deep Dive](https://docs.google.com/document/d/1Hx990RwTzFpp3Z6xWNy-Tvs6bblyeXFhAu9SmO9gMiM/edit?usp=sharing) sessions).